 Justin regularly appears across all levels of the High Court, including as sole counsel in the Court of Appeal.
 He has also appeared as led junior in the Court of Final Appeal on a number of occasions.
 He appears frequently in the Lands Tribunal and has conducted appeals in his own right in the Buildings Appeal Tribunal and the Town Planning Appeal Board.
 His practice also involves a wide range of advisory work.

-Highlights of Justin’s recent or current work include:
+Highlights of Justin’s recent or notable work include:

 Jeff is developing a broad civil practice with a focus on commercial, property and trusts disputes.
 He is a Charles Ching Scholar and served pupillage with Mr Ambrose Ho SC, Mr Derek Chan SC, Mr Norman Nip SC, Mr Eugene Yim and Mr Isaac Chan.

 In 2015-2016, Jeff worked as a Judicial Assistant in the Court of Final Appeal and assisted judges in substantive appeals, leave applications and other speaking engagements.
-In 2021, he was appointed as a part-time Judicial Associate in the Court of Appeal.
+In 2021-2024, he served as a part-time Judicial Associate in the Court of Appeal.

 Jeff has published in law journals.
 One of his articles on company law has been cited by the High Court of Singapore.

-Francis has developed a broad commercial practice, with particular emphasis on securities and regulatory, insurance, employment, land, trust and probate, and international arbitration.
+Francis has developed a broad commercial practice, with particular emphasis on securities and regulatory, insurance, employment, land, trust and probate, charities and international arbitration.
+Ranked as a “Rising Star” by The Legal 500 (Asia Pacific), he has been recognised as an advocate who is “exceptionally knowledgeable, even in complex insurance issues”.

-Qualified as an associate at the Chartered Governance Institute, Francis has acted for both the Securities and Futures Commission and senior management of Hong Kong listed companies in complex fraud, securities and commercial crime cases, and has appeared before Courts and specialist tribunals including the Market Misconduct Tribunal.
+Qualified as an associate at the Chartered Governance Institute, Francis has acted for both the Securities and Futures Commission and senior management of Hong Kong and Nasdaq-listed companies in complex fraud, securities, cryptocurrency and commercial crime cases.

-He has experience in different insurance and medico-legal litigation and coroner’s inquest involving fatal accident, catastrophic injuries, third-party motor, public liability and policy dispute claims (including double insurance, reinsurance, indemnity and contribution).
-He has been regularly instructed by insurers including AIG, Allied World, Asia, Berkshire Hathaway, BOCG, Chubb, Liberty, Tokio Marine & Fire and Zurich.
+Francis has experience in different insurance litigation involving fatal accident, catastrophic injuries, third-party motor, public liability, product liability and policy dispute claims (including double insurance, reinsurance, indemnity and contribution).
+He has been regularly instructed by insurers including AIG, Allied World, Asia, AXA, Berkshire Hathaway, BOCG, Chubb, FWD, Liberty, PingAn, PICC, Tokio Marine & Fire, XL Insurance and Zurich.

-Kelly commenced full practice in 2018 following the successful completion of her pupillage with Mr Horace Wong SC, Mr Peter Duncan SC (on extension), Mr MC Law (now Mr MC Law SC), Mr Norman Nip (now Mr Norman Nip SC) and Ms Catherine Wong.
-She has a wide spectrum of practice encompassing civil, land and regulatory law.
+Kelly commenced full practice in 2018 following the successful completion of her pupillage with Mr Horace Wong SC, Mr MC Law (now Mr MC Law SC), Mr Norman Nip (now Mr Norman Nip SC) and Ms Catherine Wong.
+She has a wide spectrum of practice encompassing company disputes, insurance, bankruptcy and regulatory law.

 Kelly is frequently instructed together with lead counsel or alone.
 Kelly also has experience in different levels of Court, including having appeared as sole advocate in the Court of First Instance, District Court and Coroner’s Court and having been led in the Court of First Instance and the Court of Appeal.
-Kelly is also conversant with arbitration, including those administered under the HKIAC rules, the UNCITRAL rules and the ICC Rules.
+Kelly is also conversant with arbitration, including those administered under the HKIAC rules, the UNCITRAL rules and the ICC Rules, and has appeared as arbitration counsel and appointed as tribunal secretary in a number of arbitrations.

 Kelly has a professional command in Cantonese, Putonghua and English, and is capable of delivering written work in Chinese and English.